 If you don’t like the current stock, you can replace it fast.
 Simply buy the aftermarket version you prefer and slip it on.
 It’s a DIY affair and you can find versions with cheekpiece height adjustment, quick-detach attachment points, and more.

 Is that “go switch” grittier than sandblast media?
 Dropping in a finely tuned or adjustable AR trigger control unit is effortless and fast with practice.
 Options exist for several popular bolt action models too, including the Remington model 700.
+Many kits claim to be “drop-in” ready.
+However, it may benefit you to consult a gunsmith to ensure your installation is correct.

 Fire Controls and More